 - Select System Menu > Search > Basic from the main menu.

-- In the Search field, enter the term or phrase that you would like to search for and click Submit to perform the search.
+- In the Search field, enter the term or phrase that you would like to search and click Submit.

 - The search results containing the term or phrase are listed as hyperlinks.

 Advanced Search offers a more fine-tuned search capability than the basic search, and is based on the asset name, asset path, asset contents, asset metadata fields, and/or asset types.
 In addition to the standard search term field, Advanced Search includes check boxes to select types of content to search for, and can be used to filter asset types and search for metadata fields.

 - Select System Menu > Search > Advanced from the main menu.

 - Enter the search information according to how you'd like to perform the search.

 - Asset Name – The name of the asset being searched.